mpt-bootcamp/monitor/docs/LAB2.md

 ![add gmail](images/administration-media-type-gmail.png)

-**Enabling notification action**

-Select menu *Configuration->Actions*.
+2. Next, select menu *Configuration->Actions*.
 Then click "Report problem to Zabbix administrators" link.

-On the *Operations* tab, find *Operations* line and click the *edit* link to open the Operation detail.
-Then add the "OnCall" group to "Send to User groups"
+3. On the *Operations* tab, find *Operations* line and click the *edit* link to open the Operation detail.
+4. Then add the "OnCall" group to "Send to User groups"

 ![add oncall](images/configuration_actions_user_group.png)

-**Triggering a problem notification**
+**Testing the email notification**

-A simple way to trigger a problem email notification is to shutdown the zabbix agent on a monitoring host.
-From the Jupyterhub control console, open the Terminal to SSH into the remote host.
+A simple way to trigger a problem and send an email notification is to shutdown the zabbix agent on a monitoring host.

+1. From the Jupyterhub control console, open the Terminal to SSH into the monitoring host, runner\<n\>.

 ```console
 ssh -i ~/.ssh/id_rsa_ubuntu ubuntu@runner<n>.lab.mpt.local
 ```

-Once connected, then shutdown the Zabbix agent with this command
+2. Once connected, then shutdown the Zabbix agent with this command

 ```console
 sudo systemctl stop zabbix-agent